Automattic/jetpack/readme.txt

 * REST API: introduce endpoint for retrieving related posts of a particular post.
 * Secure Sign On: update wording on admin pages to avoid confusion.
+* Site Verification Tools: improve display of the tool's description on mobile devices.
 * Unit Tests: improve process for faster tests.

 **Improved compatibility**